 2. It’s Not Just a Broken Tooth

 The other assumption people have is that even if they do get knocked in the mouth, it’s only a chipped tooth.
-The reality is that not only will this cause serious discomfort, it can cost hundreds or thousands of dollars to fix, especially if the damage extends to your jaw bone or gums.
+The reality is that not only will this cause serious discomfort, it can cost hundreds or thousands of pounds to fix, especially if the damage extends to your jaw bone or gums.

 Case Study: Basketball